Applying for Income Tax Advance Ruling

 - In IRAS' opinion, the application is frivolous or vexatious2, or the company is not seriously contemplating the arrangement for which the ruling is sought

-- The company has not provided, within the specified timeframe, sufficient information despite IRAS' request for additional information
+- The company has not provided sufficient information after IRAS' request for additional information3

 View the full list of circumstances (refer to Part I of the Seventh Schedule).